abrunhosa16/Advanced_Database/README.md

 - Make (for building the project)
 - GCC (or another C++ compiler)
 - PostgreSQL (for database functionality)
-- Any other dependencies specific to your project (e.g., PostGIS for spatial data)
+- PostGIS for spatial data

 Setup:
 1. Clone the repository: